msobanjo/courseware/topics/jenkins/modules/scm/README.md

 ### Poll SCM
 Poll SCM works by checking for changes on a schedule.
-For the given schedule, Jenkins will make a request to your Git respository to check if there has been any changes.
+For the given schedule, Jenkins will make a request to your Git repository to check if there has been any changes.

 This can be configured by selecting `Poll SCM` in the `Build Triggers` section.
 A `Schedule` text box will then appear for you to configure the schedule.